Miracle on Ice: Third period

 In what many Americans considered "the longest 10 minutes of their lives", the Soviets, trailing for the first time in the game, attacked ferociously.
 Moments after Eruzione's goal, Maltsev fired a shot which ricocheted off the right goal post.
 As the minutes wound down, Brooks kept repeating to his players, "Play your game.
 Play your game."
 Instead of going into a defensive crouch, the United States continued to play offense, even getting off a few more shots on goal.
 The Soviets began to shoot wildly, and Sergei Starikov admitted that "we were panicking."
 As the clock ticked down below a minute, the Soviets got the puck back into the American zone, and Mikhailov passed to Vladimir Petrov, who shot wide.
 The Americans fully expected Tikhonov to pull the goalie in the waning seconds.
 To their surprise, Myshkin stayed in the game.
 Starikov later explained that "We never did six-on-five," not even in practice, because "Tikhonov just didn't believe in it."
 Craig kicked away a Petrov slap shot with 33 seconds left.
 Kharlamov fired the puck back in as the clock ticked below 20 seconds.
 A wild scramble for the puck ensued, ending when Johnson found it and passed it to Ken Morrow.
 As the U.S. team tried to clear the zone (move the puck over the blue line, which they did with seven seconds remaining), the crowd began to count down the seconds left.

 Sportscaster Al Michaels, who was calling the game on ABC along with former Montreal Canadiens goaltender Ken Dryden, picked up on the countdown in his broadcast, and delivered his famous call:

 "11 seconds, you've got 10 seconds, the countdown going on right now!
 Morrow, up to Silk!
 Five seconds left in the game!
 (Dryden: It's over!)
 Do you believe in miracles?
 YES!"

 As his team ran all over the ice in celebration, Herb Brooks sprinted back to the locker room and cried.
 In the locker room afterwards, players spontaneously broke into a chorus of "God Bless America".

+During the broadcast wrap-up after the game, ABC Olympic sports anchor Jim McKay compared the American victory over the Soviet professionals to a group of Canadian college football players defeating the Pittsburgh Steelers (the recent Super Bowl champions and at the height of their dynasty).